heremaps/gluecodium/docs/lime_attributes.md

 specified.
 > **Important:** if the constructor used for the default value is non-const, then the generated constructor will use
 > optional value to prevent compilation error.
 However, this implies certain limitation for default values of nullable
-> types, which do not provide const constructor (i.a. custom structures that are not annotated as `@Immutable`).
+> types, which do not provide const constructor (i.a.
+Blob type or custom structures that are not annotated as `@Immutable`).
 >
 > If the field is nullable and its type does not provide const constructor then the only default value that is accepted
 > can be null.
 If any other value is used then the generator will raise validation error.